gbdev/pandocs/src/HuC1.md

 # HuC1

 HuC1 is an MBC developed by Hudson Soft.
 It implements ROM and RAM banking, and also provides infrared communication.
-Many sources on the internet said that HuC1 was “similar to MBC1”, without providing any detail.
-However, the HuC1 differs from MBC1 significantly.
+Despite many sources on the internet claiming that HuC1 is “similar to MBC1”, it actually differs from MBC1 significantly.

 ## Memory Map